 The average cost of mold remediation is $2,325, with most homeowners spending between $1,500-$3,150 or $15 to $31 per square foot.

 National Average Cost: $2,325

 In some cases, mold remediation costs can escalate to tens of thousands of dollars if the mold has spread and the problem is severe.
 Mold mitigation costs vary depending on how much and where mold exists.

-About The Fresh Air Companies
+About Fresh Air Technologies